AngellusMortis/ark-operator/README.md

     PVC-data --> Pod-extinction
 ```

+### Service / Networking Support

+Networking in k8s is hard.
+There are so many cloud specific variations.
+As a result, the operator has only been tested against [MetalLB](https://metallb.io/) for bare metal installs.
+If you are having issues getting the service working and servers exposed to the public for other popular k8s variants, make an issue so to discuss.

 ### Manifests

 There are two example manifests provided one with mod update checks (requires a [CurseForge API key](https://console.curseforge.com/)) and one without.